toolstack/git-to-wp-plugin-dir-release-script/README.md

 1. Clone your plugin GIT repo to your local system, let's say to /source/plugin-slug, for example.
 2. Clone the release script to /source/git-to-wp-plugin-dir-release-script.
 3. Start a shell and go to /source/git-to-wp-plugin-dir-release-script.
-4. Run `php plugin-slug tag`, where tag is the release tag you want to push to wordpress.org.
+4. Run `php release.php plugin-slug tag`, where tag is the release tag you want to push to wordpress.org.

 ## Usage